Applied Math Modeling Releases CoolSim 5.1

 Data Center Design Optimization Software

-Concord, N.H., May 5, 2022 – Today Applied Math Modeling Inc., a leading provider of data center design optimization software, announced CoolSim 5 – the next revision of the company’s popular modeling software.
-As the industry’s only cloud-based solution, CoolSim 5 continues to add important airflow modeling features for data center design optimization.
-For a demonstration of the new features available in CoolSim 5, please view this video.
+Concord, N.H., August 25, 2022 – Today Applied Math Modeling Inc., a leading provider of data center design optimization software, announced CoolSim 5.1 – the next revision of the company’s popular modeling software.
+As the industry’s only cloud-based solution, CoolSim 5.1 continues to add important airflow modeling features for data center design optimization.

-These new features allow users to rapidly set up external modeling scenarios and submit them to the CoolSim HPC computing system for quick turn-around.
+These new features allow users to rapidly set up both internal and external data center modeling scenarios and submit them to the CoolSim HPC computing system for quick turn-around.
 Existing CoolSim users will find these new features speed up the modeling process, while new CoolSim users will find the learning curve for CoolSim to be minimal.

 CoolSim is the most cost effective CFD modeling solution in the market and was built specifically as a SaaS (Software as a Service) solution to provide users with industry leading value.
 Unlike its competitors that process simulations locally, the CoolSim subscription includes access to a HPC (High Performance Computing) cluster for processing the complex 3D models.
 This unique approach allows unprecedented benefits in cost reduction, simulation speed, and superior support.

 Once built, the model is automatically submitted to a hosted high-performance computing (HPC) cluster for processing using ANSYS®/FLUENT (CFD) technology.
-After the simulation is complete, high fidelity HTML output reports with embedded 3D visual images are produced and delivered to the user.
+After the simulation is complete, high fidelity HTML output reports with embedded 3D visual images are produced and delivered to the user to view locally, and/or hosted on a webserver for viewing from any internet connected device.
 This mechanism allows users to perform multiple “what-if” studies of their data centers to determine the optimal placement of existing equipment, evaluate new or alternative designs, or visualize the effect of adding new equipment to an existing data center.

 Industry’s Only SaaS Model